brianmccrory/jazzofjapan/_albums-staged/kohsuke-mine-quintet-major-to-minor.md

-** Audio sample at top of page from "Major to Minor", the first track on the album.*
+Excerpt from "Major to Minor", the first track on this album